BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_2_Using_CLTV_in_Scripts.md

 ## Summary: Using CLTV in Scripts

-`OP-CHECKLOCKTIMEVERIFY` is a simple opcode that looks at a single arguments, interprets it as a blockheight or UNIX timestamp, and only continues with a UTXO's redemption if that blockheight or UNIX timestamp is in the past.
-Setting `nLockTime` on the new transaction is what allows Bitcoin to make this calculation.
+`OP-CHECKLOCKTIMEVERIFY` is a simple opcode that looks at a single argument, interprets it as a blockheight or UNIX timestamp, and only allows its UTXO to be unlocked if that blockheight or UNIX timestamp is in the past.
+Setting `nLockTime` on the spending transaction is what allows Bitcoin to make this calculation.

 _What is the Power of CLTV?_ You've already seem that simple locktimes were one of the bases of Smart Contracts.
 CLTV takes the next step.
-Now you can both guarantee that a UTXO can't be spent before a certain _and_ guarantee that it won't be spent before that.
+Now you can both guarantee that a UTXO can't be spent before a certain time _and_ guarantee that it won't be spent either.
 In its simplest form, this could be used to create a trust that someone could only access when they reached 18 or a retirement fund that they could only access when they turned 50.
-However it's true power comes when combined with conditionals, which allow CLTV to be used only in some situations.
+However it's true power comes when combined with conditionals, where the CLTV only activates in certain situations.